 My port was really packed with pocket lint.
 It had gathered dirt and debris over time, and he would push it against the back of the port every time he plugged in his charging cable.
 Eventually, a small wall of dirt kept the charging cable from properly engaging with the pins inside the port.
 Hence, the charging issues.

 Lesson learned: Before you spend a lot of time and money troubleshooting hardware or software charging issues, try cleaning the lint and gunk out of your port.
 There's a chance that you have everything you need right at home to clean it out.

 What you need

 You might think that a quick shot with compressed air will do the trick.
-Maybe, especially if you've only got a light amount of dust in your charging port, but sometimes, cramming your Lightning cable into the port mashes the gunk in there so much that a spurt of air just doesn't do the trick.
-Plus, Apple recommends not using compressed air when cleaning your iPhone, so it's better to avoid the stuff altogether.
+Maybe, especially if you've only got a slight amount of dust in your charging port, but sometimes, cramming your Lightning cable into the port mashes the gunk in there so much that a spurt of air just doesn't do the trick.
+Plus, Apple recommends not using compressed air (opens in new tab) when cleaning your iPhone, so it's better to avoid the stuff altogether.